-Employment Requirements and Confirmation of Pharmacy Training/Licensure
+Confirmation of Pharmacy Training and/or Licensure

-Employment with the University of Oklahoma Health Sciences College of Pharmacy as a resident or fellow is contingent upon the college's receipt of confirmation of successful completion of the employee's most recent pharmacy training program and verification of citizenship status.
-A resident or fellow must be a U.S. citizen, hold either a J-1 visa, a permanent immigrant visa ("green card"), Asylee, or Refugee to be employed with the University of Oklahoma Health Sciences College of Pharmacy or OU Health.
-Applicants with an Employment Authorization Document (EAD) will be considered on a case-by-case basis.
-Incoming PGY1 residents must provide, no later than the end of the second week in June of the year they are to start the program, a letter from the dean of their college of pharmacy attesting to their successful completion of the Pharm.D. degree from an ACPE-accredited College or School of Pharmacy (or one in process of pursuing accreditation).
+Employment with the University of Oklahoma Health Sciences Center College of Pharmacy as a resident or fellow is contingent upon the college's receipt of confirmation of successful completion of the employee's most recent pharmacy training program and verification of citizenship status.
+A resident or fellow must be a U.S. citizen or hold either a J-1 visa or a permanent immigrant visa ("green card") to be employed with the University of Oklahoma Health Sciences Center College of Pharmacy or OU Health.
+Incoming PGY1 residents must provide, no later than the end of the second week in June of the year they are to start the program, a letter from the dean of their college of pharmacy attesting to their successful completion of the Pharm.D. degree from an ACPEaccredited College or School of Pharmacy (or one in process of pursuing accreditation).
 Additionally, a copy of a transcript indicating degree conferral must be submitted within five business days of the residency program start date.
 Graduates of pharmacy programs outside the United States must hold a valid Foreign Graduate Equivalency Committee (FGGEC) certificate from the National Association of Boards of Pharmacy (NABP).
 Incoming PGY2 residents must provide a letter from their PGY1 residency RPD attesting to successful completion of the residency program within five business days of the residency program start date.
 Incoming fellows must provide a letter from their residency RPD attesting to successful completion of their PGY1/PGY2 residency program within five business days of the fellowship program start date.
 Signed letters may be mailed, scanned, and sent via email, or sent by FAX to 405-271-3531.
 Questions about this requirement should be directed to the Residency Programs Coordinator.
 Failure to meet this requirement will result in administrative academic action as outlined elsewhere within this handbook.